vulgen-workshop/SIGIR2026/content/submission/_index.md

 The selection process will be single-blind.
 The Program Committee will evaluate submissions based on: (1) relevance to the workshop themes; (2) significance of statements; and (3) the potential to stimulate meaningful discussion.
 Authors of accepted submissions will be invited to present at the workshop.

-The accepted extended abstract will be non-archival.
-We will attach the PDF of accepted submissions to the workshop “Accepted Submissions” webpage and promote them accordingly.
-We strongly encourage authors with accepted submissions to upload their works to arXiv, and we will also link to them on the workshop webpage.
+Accepted extended abstracts will be non-archival.
+PDFs of the accepted submissions will be hosted on the workshop's webpage and promoted accordingly.
+We strongly encourage authors to upload their accepted works to arXiv, and we will include direct links to these preprints on the workshop website.

 <!-- The accepted extended abstract will be non-archival.
 We strongly encourage authors with accepted submissions to upload their work to arXiv, and we will link to them on the workshop website and promote them accordingly. -->